 Were Residents Of Block Island Guilty Of A Crime?

 What transpired next is not entirely clear.
 It is also unknown what happened to the wreck.
 According to some accounts, the ship was set on fire.
 Another possibility is that it was pushed out to sea to sink.

-Depositions taken from the surviving crew, discovered in 1925 reveal that Brook and his crew got into the ship’s longboat and rowed ashore, leaving the passengers behind.
+Depositions taken from the surviving crew, discovered in 1925, reveal that Brook and his crew got into the ship's longboat and rowed ashore, leaving the passengers behind.
 When Brook reached Block Island, he was convinced by locals to retrieve the passengers.
-The few survivors were taken to peoples’ homes and nourished back to health.
-Those who had died in the catastrophe were buried by locals.
+Locals buried those who had died in the catastrophe.
+The few survivors were taken to peoples' homes and nourished back to health.

 Block Island looking North over Block Island Sound.
 The coast of Rhode Island is seen in the distance.
 Credit: Timothy J. Quill, Public Domain, CC BY-SA 4.0

 That Block Islands residents deliberately lured the ship onto the shoals with a false light.
 Hazard accused locals of murdering the poor, starving, freezing passengers, and stealing their possessions.
-Whether people living on Block Island were guilty of this horrible crime or not is unknown.
+Whether or not the people living on Block Island were guilty of this horrible crime is unknown.
 What is certain is that the Block Island Historical Society raised a memorial marker in honor and memory of the 20 passengers who had died and were buried on the island.

-According to legends, one woman, Mary Vanderline who had gone mad, refused to leave the ship during the rescue mission.
-She died and it is her horrifying screams residents of Block Island hear every year.
+According to legends, one woman, Mary Vanderline, who had gone mad, refused to leave the ship during the rescue mission.
+As a result, she died, and it is her horrifying screams residents of Block Island hear every year.

 "And then, with ghostly shimmer and shine

 Over the rocks and the seething brine,